 After collecting the data, clicking the “Measurement System Analysis” button again will generate the following MSA report.

-- The left-hand stacked-column chart below the pie chart shows that Precision to Total is 0.37, which puts this in the measurement system in the unacceptable range.
+- The left-hand stacked-column chart shows that % Total is 0.3725, which puts this in the measurement system in the unacceptable range.
 This means the measurement error is large compared to the variation of the parts you measured.

-- The right-hand stacked-column chart below the pie chart shows that Precision to Tolerance is just barely marginal at .297.
+- The right-hand stacked-column shows that % Tolerance is just barely marginal at 0.2969.
 This means that your measurement system is only barely capable of determining if parts are within the given specification.

 It is strongly recommended that improvements be made to this measurement system.
 The results can guide us as to where to concentrate our efforts.
 As a starting point, the problem with Reproducibility suggests a single technique be established, SOPs updated, and the operators retrained.
 After that, another MSA should be conducted, and further investigation may be needed if there are still problems.